SpaceX to build test track for futuristic Hyperloop high-speed transport

-CAPE CANAVERAL, Fla.
-Two years after unveiling plans for a futuristic, high-speed Hyperloop transportation system, technology entrepreneur Elon Musk announced plans for building a test track in southern California and a competition for prototype pods, documents obtained by Reuters show.
+CAPE CANAVERAL, Fla., June 15 Two years after unveiling plans for a futuristic, high-speed Hyperloop transportation system, technology entrepreneur Elon Musk announced plans for building a test track in southern California and a competition for prototype pods, documents obtained by Reuters show.

 As described in Musk's 57-page white paper, the solar-powered Hyperloop would shoot passengers in enclosed capsules through low-pressure steel tubes at up to 800 mph (1,288 kph).